Alaska Airlines Visa Signature® credit card review

 Alaska Airlines Visa Signature Card vs. Chase Sapphire Preferred

 Overall, the Chase Sapphire Preferred offers a better overall rewards rate and points that are much more flexible.
-However, you don’t get any specific frequent flyer benefits.
+However, you don’t get any frequent flyer benefits with specific airlines.

 Best cards to pair with this card

-If you are considering the Alaska Airlines Visa Signature Card but hoping to pair it with another rewards card, we suggest pairing it up with a flexible travel credit card.
+If you are considering the Alaska Airlines Visa Signature Card but hoping to pair it with another rewards card, we suggest pairing it up with a flexible travel credit card, especially if Alaska Airlines is one of the reward program’s transfer partners.
 That way, you can use your Alaska Airlines Visa Signature Card to rack up miles for the flights you want while leaning on your flexible travel credit card to earn points for hotel stays, rental cars and other aspects of your travel plans.

 If you pair your Alaska card with another that has different earning categories, that’s even better.
 For example, you could pair it with the Chase Sapphire Preferred to access better rewards in everyday spending categories and the flexibility of the Chase Ultimate Rewards program.

 Bankrate’s Take: Is the Alaska Airlines card worth it?